 The following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used since June 30, 2018.
+There has been no change in the methodology used since June 30, 2019.

 Fixed income and equity securities: Valued at the closing price as reported on the active market on which the securities are traded (level 1 inputs).